replicatedhq/kots.io/content/kots-cli/getting-started.md

 Prints the current version of the kots Kubectl plugin and provides a command for updating if a new version is available.

 ## Next Steps
-To give kots a try, head over to the Kots Helm guide.
+To give KOTS a try, head over to the KOTS Helm guide.
-If you want to see what it’s like to distribute a kots application, head to the Kots Vendor guide.
+If you want to see what it’s like to distribute a KOTS application, head to the KOTS Vendor guide.